 - Hardy, tender perennial or annual?

 Based on what your needs are, you can then begin to select the appropriate vine.
 Keep in mind that most vines do require some pruning to maintain their shape and growth habit.
-For example, I usually prune my Star Jasmine once or twice a year, while others that die back in the winter (referred to as root hardy) can be pruned down to base and they’ll emerge again in spring.
+For example, I usually prune my Star Jasmine once or twice a year, while others that die back in the winter (referred to as root hardy) can be pruned down to the base and they’ll emerge again in spring.
 Rangoon Creeper and Mexican Flame vine are good examples.